-There are also social and emotional implications associated with medical conditions.
-Pupils with medical conditions can develop emotional disorders, such as self-consciousness, anxiety and depression, and be subject to bullying.
+There are also so

+ith medical conditions.
+Pupils

+with medical conclusions can develop enterional disorders, such as self-consciousness, anxiety and depression, and be subject to bullying.
 This policy aims to minimise the risks of pupils experiencing these difficulties.

 Long-term absences as a result of medical conditions can affect educational attainment, impact integration with peers, and affect wellbeing and emotional health.
 This policy contains procedures to minimise the impact of long-term absence and effectively manage short-term absence.